omarkhater/Statistical-Distributions-/README.md

 # Statistical-Distributions-
-python package to create, manipulate and visualize statistical distributions
+Python package to create, manipulate and visualize statistical distributions

+# How to install

+# Examples